skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 We chose the <a href="https://www.gnu.org/licenses/agpl-3.0.html" target="_blank" rel="noopener">AGPL v3.0 viral license</a> for most of our creations to encourage others to contribute back and to do the same. **No open core, no bullshit.**

-Regarding governance, federation is on the roadmap, but we must first find solutions to problems affecting existing systems (spam in the world of emails, legislative arbitrations in the world of Mastodon...).
+Regarding governance, federation is on the roadmap but we must first find solutions to problems affecting existing systems (spam in the world of emails, legislative arbitrations in the world of Mastodon...).

 ### Contribute